 BFAG also works with the Colorado Natural Areas Program to monitor Penstemon debilis on private land near the town of Parachute in Garfield County.
 These populations are part of a protection agreement with an oil company.
 Seed collection is an important way to ensure the protection of a species for the future.
 BFAG has worked with Denver Botanic Gardens to collect seed from Penstemon debilis.
 This seed is protected at the National seed bank in Fort Collins for future generations.

 Penstemon harringtonii (Harrington’s Penstemon).
-This rare Penstemon is only found in Colorado centered on Eagle County and threatened by development.
+This rare Penstemon is only found in Colorado centered in Eagle County and threatened by housing developments.
 Work with BLM staff has helped make estimating population sizes easier and more accurate.
 This information helps keep track of impacts of potential development on existing populations.

 Eutrema penlandii This rare alpine plant of the Brassicaceae family is found only in moist areas in the Hoosier Pass region of the Mosquito Range.
 Betty Ford staff work with scientists around the State and the Mosquito Range Heritage Initiative to monitor its population.